 Visit the Stunning Mont Saint Michel on a Guided Tour from Paris

-Located just a short drive from Paris, the island abbey of Mont Saint Michel is a must-see for any traveler.
-This stunning medieval abbey, which sits atop a rocky island and is surrounded by beautiful tidal flats, is a true architectural wonder.
 One great way to visit Mont Saint Michel is with a guided tour, such as the Mont Saint Michel Guided Tour from Paris offered by Grayline.
-This tour takes you from Paris to Mont Saint Michel in a comfortable coach, and includes a guided tour of the abbey and free time to explore the island on your own.
+This tour takes you from Paris to Mont Saint Michel in a comfortable coach.
+It includes a guided tour of the abbey plus free time to explore the island on your own.
 The tour is easily accessible for those with mobility issues, with transportation provided in a coach with wheelchair accessibility.
-Don’t miss the opportunity to see this beautiful and historic site.
+Don’t miss this opportunity to see this beautiful and historic site.

 Perched atop the highest point in Paris, the Basilica of Sacré-Cœur is a must-see for its stunning views of the city.
-The basilica, which was completed in 1914, is a prime example of Romanesque Revival architecture and is home to one of the largest mosaics in the world.
+Completed in 1914, the Basilica a prime example of Romanesque Revival architecture.
+It is home to one of the largest mosaics in the world.
 The basilica is accessible for those with mobility issues, with elevators available to reach the observation deck.

 Located just a short train ride from the city, Disneyland Paris is a must-visit for families and Disney fans.
 The theme park, which opened in 1992, features all of the classic Disney attractions, as well as a variety of shows, parades, and dining options.
 The park is accessible for those with mobility issues, with ramps and elevators available throughout the park.